 Some think home cultivation could lead to an increase in the underground market.
 Advocates say growing takes time and patience.
 Thus, most people would prefer the convenience of store-bought cannabis.

 Advocates initially thought homegrow would be included in New Jersey’s Compassionate Use of Medical Marijuana (CUMMA) law.
-Still, it was taken out at the last minute, much to the dismay of advocates, after it had passed the Senate but not the Assembly.
+It was taken out at the last minute, much to the dismay of advocates.
+This was after it had passed the Senate but not the Assembly.

 Since then, legislators have been reluctant to address the issue.
-Some say it would be difficult to enforce a limit of six or ten homegrow plants that exist in other medical marijuana states.
+Some say it would be difficult to enforce a limit of six or ten homegrow plants in other medical marijuana states.

-Others believe the initial dispensaries set up are fearful of anything that would cut into their profit margins and have been lobbying towards that end.
+Others believe the initial dispensaries set up are fearful of anything that would cut into their profit margins.
+They have been lobbying towards that end.